surifirstpin/biplus_documentation/docs/FirstPin website.md

 # TURN YOUR INSIGHTS INTO ACTIONS

-AcuBi Provides A Single, Integrated Enterprise Analytics Platform By Delivering Faster And Better Insights For The Whole Business, Regardless Any Action Or Industry.
+BiPlus Provides A Single, Integrated Enterprise Analytics Platform By Delivering Faster And Better Insights For The Whole Business, Regardless Any Action Or Industry.

 # TURN DATA INTO OPPORTUNITY IN HAND